District Health Mitigation Plan

 - The supervising adult will wear appropriate PPE.

-- Symptomatic individuals will be required to wear a cloth face covering or a surgical mask while waiting to leave the facility when age and health appropriate.
+- Symptomatic individuals will be expected to wear a cloth face covering or a surgical mask while waiting to leave the facility when age and health appropriate.

 - Staff and students are required to stay home when not feeling well.

-- CDC and ADHS guidelines will be followed with regard to necessary quarantine, isolation and return to work or school protocols.
+- CDC and Pima County guidelines will be followed with regard to necessary quarantine, isolation and return to work or school protocols.

 - Health Services and school staff responsible for attendance will work in collaboration to manage the tracking of student absences and ensure adherence to ADHS guidelines.